mhogrefe/malachite/docs/index.md

 `Rational` whose absolute numerator and denominator are both less than $$2^{64}$$.
 If you're using a build with `--features 32_bit_limbs`, then the threshold is $$2^{32}$$ instead.

-**Can I build Malachite for WASM?**
+**Can I build Malachite for WebAssembly?**
 Yes.
-If, in the future, Malachite includes code incompatible with WASM (for example, code that uses [rayon](https://docs.rs/rayon/latest/rayon/)), it will be possible to disable that code with cargo flags.
+If, in the future, Malachite includes code incompatible with Wasm (for example, code that uses [rayon](https://docs.rs/rayon/latest/rayon/)), it will be possible to disable that code with cargo flags.